-CSIS-188 3 units
+CSIS-188 3 units LEC 48-54

-Introduction to Digital Circuits LEC 48-54

-This course is an introduction to the basics of digital electronic devices

-This course is an introduction to the basics of digital electronic devices and methodologies used in digital circuit design.
+Introduction to Digital Circuits This course is an introduction to the basics of digital electronic devices and methodologies used in digital circuit design.
 Students will analyze, design, and trouble shoot logic gates, counters, registers, input /output, memory units, pulse and switching circuits, and control circuits.
 The course will also compare digital TTL integrated circuits along with other families of logic devices.
-Prerequisite: None. --Transfers to CSU only
+Prerequisite: None.